 - Adding it to drip campaigns

 - Using your email – signature, newsletter, confirmation emails

 If you’re not sure about plunging right into a referral program, it’s okay.
 There are a few ways you can determine if you’re ready for a referral program.
 Trust us, if your business isn’t in the right position for a referral program – hold off until you’re ready.
 There is nothing more frustrating than putting effort towards something that just isn’t going to work.

 A good way to see if you should use a referral system software is to calculate the desire to share.
 How can you do this?
 Utilizing a Net Promoter Score (NPS) can help you measure how willing your customers are to refer.
 If they proclaim they are willing… go for it.
 This can also help you create the initial invitation list.
 The ones who reply to your survey stating that they are highly likely to recommend, are the ones to invite first.
 This is just one indicator of referral program success.

-Whether you ask via email, in person or on the phone, calculating the likeliness will give the assurance that people want to be involved.
+Whether you ask via email, in person, or on the phone.
+Calculating the likeliness will assure that people want to be involved.
 You could also ask what factors would be the most motivating so that you can craft a referral program that makes your customers want to participate.
 Referral incentives are not necessary, but they can create a great engagement boost.